rdandnayak/ansible/README.md

 ```
 ./ansible-run
 ```
-which will take care of installing ansible on your machine, and setting up your machine with required packages as mentioned below
+which will take care of installing ansible on your machine, and setting up your machine with required packages as mentioned above

 ## setup and installation with docker